wangming2050/korean_learn/PRODUCT.md

 The Chinese version is the first product validation stage.
 After the core loop is stable, the product should expand into a multilingual Korean learning platform.

+The product should also support learner-owned content.
+Beyond platform-provided sounds, words, examples, and textbook flows, users should eventually be able to import their own phonetic-linked words, vocabulary lists, and example sentences.
+The system should help generate Korean audio for those imported items and let users maintain private vocabulary and sentence libraries across Web, iPhone, and iPad.

 ## Brand Personality

 Calm, focused, encouraging.
 The product should feel like a quiet practice desk, not a content portal or course marketplace.